 A key component of marketing and strategic planning is conducting a SWOT analysis.
 SWOT is the acronym for analyzing Strengths, Weaknesses, Opportunities, and Threats, and is an effective tool for developing an overall marketing strategy or planning individual campaigns.

 The SWOT analysis looks inward (strengths and weaknesses) and outward (opportunities and threats) to develop strategies and make the best use of resources when dealing with internal and external factors.

 - Weaknesses: What factors did not go well?
 What gives us a disadvantage in the marketplace or among our competitors?
 What are the weaknesses of our current resources?
 Is the return on investment less than optimal?

 - Opportunities: What is going on outside the organization to capitalize on?
 How does your business fit into this context?

-What is a SWOT analysis for?
+How DOES a SWOT analysis Work?

 Imagine you are building a marketing campaign for a local, independent bakery/coffee shop, intending to increase breakfast traffic and compete against nearby national chain restaurants.

-Here is a handy SWOT analysis sample:
+Here is a handy SWOT analysis Model Example:

-- Strengths: Talented bakers with innovative creations using local ingredients; location within walking distance of several large office buildings; long history in the community.
+- Strengths: Talented bakers with innovative creations using local ingredients; location within walking distance of several large office buildings; long history in the community

-- Weaknesses: Small advertising budget; limited resources.
+- Weaknesses: Small advertising budget; limited resources

-- Opportunities: Fall and holidays are coming soon; locally sourced and sustainable ingredients are favored.
+- Opportunities: Fall and holidays are coming soon; locally sourced and sustainable ingredients are favored

-- Threats: Within walking distance of two or more national chains; increasing prices of ingredients.
+- Threats: Within walking distance of two or more national chains; increasing prices of ingredients

 DEVELOPING STRATEGIC PLANNING FROM THE SWOT ANALYSIS

 - Opportunities/Strengths: Strategies that use strengths to take advantage of the identified opportunities.
 Example: Increase advertising of catering services to local businesses for upcoming holidays.
-Combines location (strength) with opportunity (upcoming holidays).
+Combines location (strength) with opportunity (upcoming holidays)

 - Opportunities/Weaknesses: Utilize external opportunities to overcome actual or perceived weaknesses.
 Example: Seek low- or no-cost advertising opportunities (social media, free samples at nearby office buildings) to promote breakfast options and catering services.
-Combines main opportunities (holidays, ingredients) and weaknesses (small advertising budget).
+Combines main opportunities (holidays, ingredients) and weaknesses (small advertising budget)

 - Threats/Weaknesses: Identify measures to improve weaknesses and avoid threats.Example: Participate in and maintain visibility within the community via local fairs and festivals, farmers’ markets, and volunteer opportunities.
 These opportunities can be low-cost yet create a solid local following, averting the threat created by national chains.
-Combines weaknesses (small advertising budget) and threats (losing market share to local chains).
+Combines weaknesses (small advertising budget) and threats (losing market share to local chains)

 Sometimes developing a marketing campaign can feel like a shot in the dark.
-Or we create campaigns based upon what is popular or the new buzzword.
+Or we create campaigns based on what is popular or the new buzzword.
 Using a SWOT analysis to develop a marketing strategy assists in making educated decisions based on several factors like upcoming challenges and relevant internal and external factors, then developing more targeted campaigns.

 SWOT analysis and market segmentation